hdinkel/ELM-CPIB-2017/6-BACT_alternate_protocol_1.md

-**Figure ELM-Downloads:** The ELM downloads page, which holds information about the different types of data (such as "Classes", "Instances", etc; see menu to the right) that can be obtain from the server.
-The orange boxes are clickable links, the url following them are used to highlight the URL scheme used by the server (bold font denotes specifics used in the examples such as query terms, or formats).
+**Figure ELM-Downloads:** The ELM downloads page, which holds information about the different types of data (such as "Classes", "Instances", etc; see menu to the right) that can be obtained from the server.
+The orange boxes are clickable links, the URL following them are used to highlight the URL scheme used by the server (bold font denotes specifics used in the examples such as query terms, or formats).

 step 1.
-Direct your browser to the url 'http://elm.eu.org/downloads' or choose 'ELM Downloads' from the Menu at 'http://elm.eu.org' (see the [/Figures/elm_downloads_html.png](screenshot) figure showing the ELM downloads website).
+Direct your browser to the URL 'http://elm.eu.org/downloads' or choose 'ELM Downloads' from the Menu at 'http://elm.eu.org' (see the [/Figures/elm_downloads_html.png](screenshot) figure showing the ELM downloads website).

 > This webpage contains links and descriptions on how to download ELM data in text format.
 > The information is separated in individual tables, eg. for 'Classes', 'Instances', and so on...